AMATH 351 Differential Equations and Applications

 • Homogeneous

-1. Write the system of ODEs in the form of $\mathbf{x}' = P\mathbf{x}$
+1. Write the system of ODEs in the form of x=Px\mathbf{x}' = P\mathbf{x}

-2. For $P\mathbf{v} = \lambda\mathbf{v}$, find the eigenvalues of $\lambda$ by solving $\det(P-\lambda I_n) = 0$
+2. For Pv=λvP\mathbf{v} = \lambda\mathbf{v}, find the eigenvalues of λ\lambda by solving det(PλIn)=0\det(P-\lambda I_n) = 0

-3. For $P\mathbf{v} = \lambda\mathbf{v}$, find the eigenvectors of by substitution of $\lambda$
+3. For Pv=λvP\mathbf{v} = \lambda\mathbf{v}, find the eigenvectors of by substitution of λ\lambda

 4. Write the general solution

-• General solution: $\mathbf{x} = c_1\mathbf{v}_1 e^{\lambda_1 t} + … + c_n\mathbf{v}_n e^{\lambda_n t}$
+• General solution: x=c1v1eλ1t++cnvneλnt\mathbf{x} = c_1\mathbf{v}_1 e^{\lambda_1 t} + … + c_n\mathbf{v}_n e^{\lambda_n t}

-• Known: $\mathbf{x}_1 = c_1\mathbf{v}_1 e^{\lambda_1 t} = \mathrm{Re}(\mathbf{x}_1) + i\mathrm{Im}(\mathbf{x}_1)$
+• Known: x1=c1v1eλ1t=Re(x1)+iIm(x1)\mathbf{x}_1 = c_1\mathbf{v}_1 e^{\lambda_1 t} = \mathrm{Re}(\mathbf{x}_1) + i\mathrm{Im}(\mathbf{x}_1)

-• General solution: $\mathbf{x} = c_1 \mathrm{Re}(\mathbf{x}_1) + c_2 \mathrm{Im}(\mathbf{x}_1)$
+• General solution: x=c1Re(x1)+c2Im(x1)\mathbf{x} = c_1 \mathrm{Re}(\mathbf{x}_1) + c_2 \mathrm{Im}(\mathbf{x}_1)

-• General solution: $\mathbf{x} = c_1 \mathbf{v} e^{\lambda t} + c_2(\mathbf{v}te^{\lambda t} + \vec{\eta}e^{\lambda t})$
+• General solution: x=c1veλt+c2(vteλt+ηeλt)\mathbf{x} = c_1 \mathbf{v} e^{\lambda t} + c_2(\mathbf{v}te^{\lambda t} + \vec{\eta}e^{\lambda t})

-• Find $\vec{\eta}$ (relationship between its components) by substituting into the ODE
+• Find η\vec{\eta} (relationship between its components) by substituting into the ODE

 • Linear